 Defaults are one of the main reasons why mortgage applications are not approved.
 The more overdue payments that are in your credit report, the lower the chances you have of getting approved.
 Lenders base their decisions on your credit score - defaults and missed payments will give you a bad credit rating.

 Income is another indicator that will tell your lender about your financial capacity to service your home loan.
 Lenders want to see how paying monthly repayments will affect your budget and if your income is still sufficient to meet your day-to-day needs.

 Use our mortgage repayment calculator to have an idea how much your home loan repayments would be.

 3. Insufficient deposit

-When you apply for a home loan, see to it that you meet your lender's loan-to-value ratio (LVR) requirement.
+When you apply for a home loan, it’s important to meet your lender's loan-to-value ratio (LVR) requirement.
 This entails meeting the minimum amount of deposit needed for the purchase of the property.
-Typical LVR requirement is 80%, meaning you should be able to pay for 20% of your property's value out of your own pocket.
+The typical LVR requirement is 80%, meaning you should be able to pay for 20% of your property's value out of your own pocket.